Prajnanapada

 Prajnanapada, popularly known as Swami Prajnanapada or Swami Prajnanpad (1891–1974) of Channa Ashram (located at Channa village), was one of the eminent disciples of Niralamba Swami, the great yogi and Guru of India.
 He was born on 8 February 1891.
 He entered the life of Sannyasa and became Niralamba Swami’s disciple in 1924-25 at Channa ashram.

 Besides living at Channa Ashram (located at Channa village, Burdwan, India), he had also established an ashram in Ranchi, India.

-A unique method of teaching of Swami Prajnanapada was his establishment of one-to-one contact with his disciples and devotees instead of giving religious discourses.
+Instead of espousing political discourse, Swami Prajnanapada was known for his one-to-one contact with his disciples and devotees.
 He was an astute psychoanalyst as well.

 Life

 Early life

 Swami Prajnanapada was born as Yogeshwar Chattopadhyay on 8 February 1891 at Chinsurah, near Kolkata(then Calcutta), in West Bengal, India.
 He was the fourth of 5 children.
 His parents and eldest brothers died in an epidemic when he was young.
 His elder brother Lakshmi Narain took care of his education.

 In 1916 he graduated from Srirampur, a town near Kolkata.
 In 1918 he graduated with a gold medal with a master's degree in Physics from Calcutta University.

 Between 1918 and 1920 he taught at TNG College, Chagalpur and B.N.College, Patna.

 In 1920 he joined the non-cooperation against the British Raj, called by the Indian national congress.